bizflycloud/terraform-provider-bizflycloud/website/docs/d/server.markdown

 ---
 layout: "bizflycloud"
-page_title: "BizFly Cloud: bizflycloud_server"
+page_title: "Bizfly Cloud: bizflycloud_server"
 sidebar_current: "docs-bizflycloud-datasource-server"
 description: |-
-  Provides a BizFly Cloud Server resource.
+  Provides a Bizfly Cloud Server resource.
 This can be used to create, modify, and delete Servers.
 Servers also support provisioning.
 ---

 # bizflycloud\_server

-Get ìnformation about BizFly Cloud OS Server.
+Get ìnformation about Bizfly Cloud OS Server.
 The server can be use to boot a cloud server or create a rootdisk volume from an OS server.

 ## Example Usage